dry-python/returns/docs/pages/types.rst

   ...     lambda num: lambda text: text + str(num),
   ... ) == IO('123')

-There are also other helpfil methods as well.
+There are also other helpful methods as well.
 See :class:`returns.iterables.AbstractFold`.

 We also ship :class:`~returns.iterables.AbstractFold`,